 1. Simplify Your Design

-Every complexity in a part’s design increases the machining time and often necessitates the use of specialized tools, both of which can substantially escalate costs.
+Every complexity in a part’s design increases the machining time and often necessitates using specialized tools, which can substantially escalate costs.
 Thus, it’s crucial to simplify your design wherever possible.
 Aim to minimize the number of intricate features and complex geometries in your design.
-This doesn’t mean compromising on the functionality of the part, but rather optimizing the design to the essentials while eliminating unnecessary complexities.
+This doesn’t mean compromising the part’s functionality; instead, it means optimizing the design to the essentials while eliminating unnecessary complexities.

 2. Minimize the Number of Setups

 Each machine setup is a cost driver in CNC machining.
-By minimizing the number of setups, you can significantly reduce the machining time and, subsequently, the cost.
+You can significantly reduce the machining time and cost by minimizing the number of setups.
 A setup includes all the activities necessary to prepare for the machining of a part: cleaning the machine, securing the workpiece, setting the tools, and more.
 Therefore, designs that can be machined in fewer setups can be a great cost-saving measure.

 3. Use Standard Tolerances Whenever Possible

 Tighter tolerances demand more time and precision, leading to higher costs.
 While specific applications require high precision, it’s not always necessary.
-If your part does not need extremely precise tolerances, stick to the standard tolerances.
+If your part does not need exact tolerances, stick to the standard tolerances.
 This way, you can ensure cost-effectiveness without sacrificing the part’s functionality.

 Table 1: Design Considerations and Their Impact on CNC Machining Costs